rat10/nng/sources/citationSemantics.md

 # Citation Semantics

 RDF literals can be used to introduce RDF with non-standard semantics into the data.
 Many such semantics are possible, like un-assertedness, referential opacity, closed world assumption, unique name assumption, combinations thereof, etc. In this section we will concentrate on different kinds of citation.
-The page on [Configurable Semantics](configSemantics.md) discusses other options.
+The section on [Configurable Semantics](configSemantics.md) discusses other options.

 To introduce a graph with specific semantics it is *included* from a graph literal, e.g.:
 ```turtle